ketchbrookanalytics/quarto-pdf-dev/README.md

 There are a *million* different ways to configure your development environment.
 In future work on this template repository, we plan to showcase more of these options, such as:

-* configuring keyboard shortcuts in your [.devcontainer/devcontainer.json](.devcontainer/devcontainer.jsonfile), such as a shortcut for the R base `|>` operator
+* configuring keyboard shortcuts in your [.devcontainer/devcontainer.json](.devcontainer/devcontainer.json) file, such as a shortcut for the R base `|>` operator
 * using {renv} for a more strict approach to R package version management
 * ... and more!